cyberhardt/aria2setup/README.md

 -

 In order to get it to run at startup, do this:

 Create a shortcut for the init.bat, and place it in: "C:\Users\\-\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
 It will now execute aria2 on startup.
 Replace "-" by your user.

--

-IF YOUR FILES AREN'T INSIDE C:\aria2 THEY WILL NEED MANUAL ADJUSTMENT